UtahRETC/JavaProgrammer1Class2017/modules/module_15/module_15_outline.md

   - Should cover how to read and implement the spec. _Andrew_

+### Slide content outline

+- Long running processes.
+- Lambdas.
+- What is a request in general?
+Body, params, url, method.
+- What is a request handler?
+- JSON, converting to and converting from.
+How and why.

 ### During class

+1. Implement `GET /api/students`.
-1. We're going to add the `lastName` property to the `Student` class along with all of the updates required to save that field from the client.
+2. Add the `lastName` property to the `Student` class along with all of the updates required to save that field from the client.

 ### Homework